Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Results

 at half-filling.
 This system is known to be in the superfluid phase due to Bose-Einstein condensation.
 Although its static properties are well understood from quantum Monte Carlo \cite{Sandvik1999boson,Heinrichs1998}, its real-time dynamics—including the onset of dissipation and the critical velocity—remain much less explored, especially in two dimensions.

 Here we study the dynamics of the bosons in the presence of an obstacle, interacting via a repulsive potential: where $\vec R(t)$ is the position of the obstacle at time $t$.
 By Galilean invariance, we keep the superfluid at rest and drag the obstacle rightward at constant velocity: $\vec R(t) = \vec R_0 + \vec v t$. $H_\text{obs}(t)$ can also be realized via a laser in cold-atom simulations.
 The initial state is the ground state of $H_\text{sf} + H_\text{obs}(0)$.
 As shown in Fig. \ref{fig:sf} (a,b), for slow motion $|\vec v|=0.5$, the density perturbation remains localized and approximately symmetric around the impurity, with no pronounced wake, consistent with dissipationless flow below the critical velocity.
 For fast motion $|\vec v|=5.0$, the impurity leaves behind a pronounced density wake and radiates excitations throughout the system above the critical velocity.
 In particular, the density depletion caused by the obstacle closely follows the obstacle when $\vec v$ is small, while it lags far behind when $\vec v$ is large.
+The superfluid densities are converged with $D=4$ and $5$ as shown in Fig. \ref{fig:sf} (d, e).

-Fig. \ref{fig:sf} (c) shows the time evolution of $\braket{H_\text{sf} + H_\text{obs}(t)}$.
+Figure~\ref{fig:sf} (c) shows the time evolution of $\braket{H_\text{sf} + H_\text{obs}(t)}$.
 At $\abs{\vec v} = 5$, significant work is done to the boson–obstacle system, leading to pronounced dissipation.
 In contrast, for a slow velocity, $\abs{\vec v} = 0.5$, the total energy remains approximately conserved over an extended time interval, consistent with frictionless superfluid motion.
 These qualitative differences between the two velocities signal the presence of a critical superfluid velocity, as anticipated by Landau \cite{Landau1941English}.

 In the future, it would be exciting to apply PEPS–tVMC for the dynamical studies of phase coherence, vortex nucleation, and other hallmarks of superfluidity and superconductivity.